1cfresh solution divides its functionality between two main service points:

 to backend publication of the OpenID provider

-After that you can download the oid2op file (OpenID provider description) using the link:
+After that, you can download the oid2op file (OpenID provider description) using the link:

 Instead you will get the following URI:

 To fix the issue you need to add URL rewrite rule to openid publication itself.
 This rule won't redirect any requests.
-Instead, it will set few server variables which will correct the URI in the oid2op file.
-First of all you need to declare the variables.
+Instead, it will set a few server variables which will correct the URI in the oid2op file.
+First of all, you need to declare the variables.
 To do so select "openid" publication in the IIS tree and select "URL rewrite" tool.
 Then select "View server variables" link in the right part of the window:

-Than add a new URL rewrite rule which will basically rewrite any URL
+Then add a new URL rewrite rule which will basically rewrite any URL

 to itself (doesn't change anything)